telboy007/playwright-exercise/README.md

 * JUnit results can be uploaded to a 3rd party service to monitor trends.

 +Sharding is over the top for a single test across two browsers but is shown for illustrative purposes only.

+### GitHub actions

+Under github actions the two playwright approachs can be found and run:

+* Run cucumber tests
+* Run playwright tests

+NOTE: after running the cucumber tests there will be a link to a report on cucumber.io in the console log.